( Just in case the text formatting were jerked up, the article in PDF format is available at http://www.thingiverse.com/download:2091544 )

 This is it.
 The information mentioned here is probably mentioned somewhere else already.
 I just meant to put them in an organized manner as a note for myself.
 If I missed a citation, please show me.
 I'll put it back.

-Why the wall thickness didn't change after modifing the flow rate?
+Why the wall thickness didn't change after modifing the Dimension/Filament Packing Density (ratio)?

 Do I need ReplicatorG for this calibration to work?